sasquatcheggs/PhotonLauncher/README.md

 # PhotonLauncher

-This project was written using Deepseek.
-It allows you to conveniently launch and play Photon games over LAN.
-[LuxonServer](https://github.com/niansa/LuxonServer) is required to host a game using this launcher.
+PhotonLauncher was made to simplify the process of connecting with friends to play your Photon games over LAN.
+It manages the configuration files of the following software.
+- [LuxonServer](https://github.com/niansa/LuxonServer) > Required to host a game.
+- [PhotonRedirector](https://github.com/sasquatcheggs/PhotonRedirector) > Required for joining, even if you are the host.

 ## Usage:

 On first launch, `launcher_config.json` will be created.
 It will look like this:
 ```
 {